wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/1-introduction.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of assign administrator web role for administrators.](../media/assign-administrators-web-roles.png)](../media/assign-administrators-web-roles.png#lightbox)

-These steps will ensure that this Azure AD user has full administrative permissions when they are accessing the portal as an *external* user.
+These steps will ensure that this Azure AD user has full administrative permissions when they're accessing the portal as an *external* user.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4Amwt]